ipfabric/docs/docs/System_Administration/boot_wizard/change_hostname.md

 ---
-description: This section contains information how to change the hostname using IP Fabric Boot Wizard.
+description: This section explains how to change the hostname in the IP Fabric Boot Wizard.
 ---

 # Update hostname or domain name